Per Gessle: Collaborations

 He wrote the song Kärleken är evig which Lena Philipsson competed with in Melodifestivalen 1986, where the song finished in second place with 42 points.
 The song charted on the 6th place on the Swedish singles chart and became Philipsson's big breakthrough single.

 In 1990, Gessle wrote a single, "The Sweet Hello, The Sad Goodbye", for Thomas Anders (of Modern Talking fame); Roxette would release their version as the B-side of their single "Spending My Time".
 The song was also used by Laura Branigan featuring on her Over My Heart album.
 He has also participated with the Swedish singer Nisse Hellberg in the project The Lonely Boys.
 In 1996 he worked with Belinda Carlisle and wrote two songs for her album, A Woman and a Man; "Always Breaking My Heart" and "Love Doesn't Live Here".
 The former was released as a single, becoming a UK top 10 hit.

-He sung duet with Nick Lowe on the title track for the Small Town Talk album.
+He sang a duet with Nick Lowe on the title track for the Small Town Talk album.

 Gessle was involved in the development of the Roxette jukebox musical Joyride the Musical which premiered at Malmö Opera in 2024.

 Personal life

-Gessle is the youngest son of plumber Kurt Gessle (1917–1978) and Elisabeth Gessle (1925-2013).
-He had an older brother, Bengt (1950-2014) and older sister Gunilla (1944-2016).
+Gessle is the youngest son of plumber Kurt Gessle (1917–1978) and Elisabeth Gessle (1925–2013).
+He had an older brother, Bengt (1951–2014) and older sister Gunilla (1944–2016).
 Gessle married his long-time girlfriend Åsa Nordin (born 1961) in 1993 at Västra Strö Church, Eslöv, Sweden.
 The wedding reception was held in nearby Trollenäs Castle.
 They have a son, Gabriel Titus, born on 5 August 1997.

 Along with Björn Nordstrand he also owns Hotel Tylösand on the Swedish westcoast, known for its vast art and photo collection as well as The Joyride Car Collection, Per Gessle's private collection of Ferrari cars.